 The free-swinging, caveman-bearded catalyst whose daring play helped break an 86-year curse for the Boston Red Sox.

-Johnny Damon played baseball with a kind of joyful, unkempt abandon.
-With long hair flowing from under his cap and a swing that seemed to start at his heels, he was a leadoff hitter who defied convention, providing both table-setting speed and surprising power.
-His career was a journey through the American League's most intense rivalries, but his legacy is forever tied to 2004.
-As the center fielder and offensive sparkplug for the Boston Red Sox, his relentless style—epitomized by a stolen base in the historic ALCS against the Yankees—helped fuel the greatest comeback in playoff history and, ultimately, the end of the franchise's championship drought.
-In a move that stunned fans, he later crossed the rivalry lines to win another title with the Yankees, cementing his status as a uniquely impactful winner wherever he played.
+Johnny Damon stole a base in the historic 2004 ALCS, fueling the greatest comeback in playoff history and ending the Boston Red Sox's championship drought.
+He played baseball with a kind of joyful, unkempt abandon.
+With long hair flowing from under his cap and a swing that started at his heels, he was a leadoff hitter who defied convention, providing both table-setting speed and surprising power.
+His career was a journey through the American League's most intense rivalries.
+As the center fielder and offensive sparkplug for the Red Sox, his relentless style drove that title run.
+He later crossed the rivalry lines to win another title with the Yankees, becoming a uniquely impactful winner wherever he played.

 1965–1980